-GPS helps us get around unfamiliar cities (especially if we’re in one of the 71 Go Roam destinations) with the ease of a local, and mobile banking means we can sling our mates a tenner right after the cab home.
+GPS helps us get around unfamiliar cities (especially if we’re in one of over 70 Go Roam destinations) with the ease of a local, and mobile banking means we can sling our mates a tenner right after the cab home.
 But while internet shopping is both exciting and convenient, it’s sometimes just not enough for those of us who still enjoy the physical world.

 We’d like to pay tribute to the best mobile tech for peeps who love the fancy bags and instant gratification of real shopping.
 Ladies and gentlemen, we give you Apple Pay.

 Now, Apple Pay isn’t exactly the newest feature on the block – but as more and more shops, websites and charities sign up to take payments this way, we think it’s worth a second look if you own an iPhone or an Apple Watch and aren’t using it yet.

 By hiding your payment information from prying eyes, it makes online shopping quicker and safer than using your credit or debit card by itself – even more so now the iPhone X is using facial recognition as its primary security method.